Trans-en-Provence case: Renato Nicolaï account

-The case began on 8 January 1981 at 5 pm.
+The case began on 8 January 1981 at 5 p.m.
 Renato Nicolaï, a 55-year-old farmer, heard a strange whistling sound while performing agricultural work on his property.
 He then saw a saucer-shaped object about 2.5 m in diameter land about 50 m away at a lower elevation.

 According to the witness, The device had the shape of two saucers, one inverted on top of the other.
 It must have measured about 1.5 metres in height.
 It was the color of lead.
 This device had a ridge all the way around its circumference.
 Under the machine I saw two kinds of pieces as it was lifting off.
 They could be reactors or feet.
 There were also two other circles which looked like trapdoors.
 The two reactors, or feet, extended about 20 cm below the body of the machine.

 Nicolaï claimed the object took off almost immediately, rising above the treeline and departing to the northeast.
 It left burn marks on the ground where it had supposedly sat.

 Nicolaï notified the local gendarmerie the following day.
 They interviewed him, photographed the scene, and collected soil and plant samples from the field.
 The case was later sent to GEPAN (Groupe d'Étude des Phénomènes Aérospatiaux Non-identifiés) for review.